MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

   - CSH
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Using approved corporate assets like images and logos to create some custom meeting themes for Teams meetings within your organization.
+description: Using approved corporate branding assets like images and logos to create custom meeting themes for Teams meetings within your organization.
 ---

-# Meeting themes for Teams meetings
+# Create and manage meeting themes for Teams meetings

 **APPLIES TO:** ✔️Meetings ✖️Webinars ✖️Town halls